asyrul21/MERNeCommerceProShop/README.md

 # Bugs

-1. Uploaded image not showing on deployed app
+1. Uploaded image not showing on deployed app - resolved